simonmichael/hledger_site/src/install.md

 ### With hledger-install

 This is a good choice if you are new to Haskell and its build tools.
-On any machine with [bash] (and possibly make, gcc...), download and run the [hledger-install.sh][hledger-install] script to build the current release of the hledger tools, plus some [add-ons], in a relatively reliable way.
+On any machine with [bash] (and possibly make, gcc...): download and run the [hledger-install.sh][hledger-install] script to build the current release of the hledger tools, plus some [add-ons], in a relatively reliable way.
-It will use either stack or cabal if you have them, or will install stack in ~/.local/bin if you have neither, and it installs the hledger tools in ~/.local/bin or ~/.cabal/bin respectively.
+It will use either stack or cabal if you have them, or will install stack in ~/.local/bin if needed, and it installs the hledger tools in ~/.local/bin or ~/.cabal/bin respectively.

 <div class="builder-command">